-Bechtel was responsible for project management, engineering, procurement, construction, and commissioning of the twin Temple, Texas, plants.
+Bechtel was responsible for project management, engineering, procurement, construction, and commissioning of the twin Temple, plants in Texas.

 The Bechtel-Siemens consortium also designed and built the Panda Sherman Generating Station, another 758-megawatt natural gas-fueled combined-cycle plant, an hour’s drive north of Dallas.
 Groundbreaking for Temple I took place in September 2012.
-Commercial operation began in 2014 for Temple I and 2015 for Temple II.
+Temple I began commercial operation in 2014 and Temple II in 2015.